marin3-x/website/README.md

 ## Features

-- Draw Feature
-- Win Feature
+- Modern ui/ux
-- New Game Feature
-- Reset Game Feature
+- DOM
+- Sent message

 ## To use it